 5.2.
-Groups of order 3^a or 7^a.
+Symmetry groups of order divisible by 3 and 7.
 All groups of order 7 are cyclic so that they can be computed using the Frobenius normal form.
 There are three non-conjugate groups.
 One of them can only yield codes of size at most 296 whereas the other two could not be excluded in reasonable time.
-A nontrivial element in the excluded group has a 4-dimensional fixed-point space and any element of the non-excluded groups has 1-dimensional fixed-point spaces.
+A nontrivial element in the excluded group has a 4-dimensional eigenspace and any element of the non-excluded groups has 1-dimensional eigenspaces.